Associate Degree in Nursing

 Upon completion of the ADN curriculum, the student is awarded an Associate in Science Degree and is eligible to take the National Council Licensing Exam for Registered Nursing (NCLEX-RN).
 A new class is admitted every Fall semester according to a prescribed selection process.

+All qualified applicants must take the ATI TEAS Exam as a final step in the application process.
+The TEAS Exam is given on campus, usually in late March/early April.
 All students are encouraged to log onto www.atitesting.com for TEAS study material and other useful resources and information.

 A new version of the "Test of Essential Academic Skills (ATI TEAS)" commenced September 1, 2016.
 Previous TEAS V scores will not be accepted after January 15, 2018.